 - Ask employees for ideas on how your customer service could be improved.
 Reward good ideas.

-Keep people informed about your business strategy
+Keep employees informed about your customer strategy

 - Involving everyone in the business helps them to understand your aims and objectives, as does keeping them up to date with customer needs and changing demands.